corda/corda/docs/source/corda-network/governance-guidelines.md

 5.4	Emergency Governance Events
 -------------------------------
-Certain Network incidents, which impact one or more Network participants and that would be the subject of Mandatory or Advisory Governance Events, shall require immediate resolution.
+Certain Network incidents, which could impact one or more Network participants and that would be the subject of Mandatory or Advisory Governance Events, shall require immediate resolution.
 In these cases, the Operator may make emergency changes, but these shall be subject to post-event evaluation and standard Governance Event processing.
 Areas of control that are the subject of Mandatory Governance Events are not expected to require emergency remediation, but the Operator shall be entitled to make emergency changes to preserve the stability and integrity of the Network.

 5.5	Voting
 ----------